amtoaer

 Idea 2 has fewer implementations because there was no effective "startup" method in the past for WSL.
 However, this obstacle has disappeared with the support of systemd in WSL, as mentioned in WSL's support for systemd.
 Therefore, I created a project using this approach.

-1. Make sure that WSL can read and write the /mnt/c/Windows/System32/drivers/etc/hosts file normally.
+1. Make sure WSL can read and write the /mnt/c/Windows/System32/drivers/etc/hosts file properly.

 2. Download the .pkg.tar.zst file from the release and install it using sudo pacman -U.